-The 11th e-Crime & Cybersecurity Germany will cover these and other key subjects for its audience of professionals tasked with safeguarding digital assets and sensitive data.
-There will be real-life case studies, strategic talks and technical break-out sessions from security teams behind some of the world's most admired brands, who know, just like you, that security is now more important to business than ever before.
+e-Crime Germany will cover these and other key subjects for its audience of professionals tasked with safeguarding digital assets and sensitive data.
+There will be real-life case studies, strategic talks and technical break-out sessions from security teams behind some of the world's most admired brands, who know, just like you, that security is now more important to business than ever.